dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 Benchmarks indicate that:

 - higher-order solvers increase per-step cost,
-- but reduce required time steps for accuracy,
+- but reduce the number of required steps for accuracy,
 - overall runtime remains comparable.

-Solver choice allows users to trade accuracy for speed without changing model structure.
+Solver choice allows users to trade accuracy for speed
+without changing the model structure.

 ---